noranora-cmd/go-lava-bomb/README.md

 - "RUMBLE" every minute
 - "LAVAOVERFLOW" every hour

-Only one value should be printed in a given second, e.g. on the hour, only "LAVAOVERFLOW" should be printed.
+Only one value should be printed in a given second, e.g. on the hour, only "LAVAOVERFLOW" will be printed.

 The Lava Bomb application should run for four hours and then exit.